elenderg/PAL-1000/instruções de compilação.md

 `Put the rider's token's last into the routine body's last.`

-`If the rider's token is the colon byte, abort with "_You may have forgotten a period somewhere above this.
+`If the rider's token is the colon byte, abort with "You may have forgotten a period somewhere above this.
 You better check._" and the rider; exit.`

 `If the rider's token is not the period byte, move the rider (compiler rules); repeat.`